bieli/FreeItLessons/README.md

 - [x] creating README with screen shots
 - [x] creating vagrant wimage (with docker container) - ready env. for other developers
 - [X] update Dockerfile for Python 3.5 + instruction
+- [ ] internationalization at admin and all system messages
+- [ ] selecting language for website
+- [ ] migration to new Bootstrap template system
+- [ ] JavaScript move from jQuery to EcmaScript or VueJS, etc.
+- [ ] change font sizes into proportional to screen (currently are too small for eyes)
+- [ ] add leader boards (some interesting features for all class mates - challenges for clasess, etc)
+- [ ] switch to newest Django version + upgrade django components
+- [ ] upgrade packages & fixes for interesting SEC. issues :-)
 - [ ] describe screen shots
 - [ ] more information about features (maybe youtube video !)
 - [ ] refactoring tasks in dedicated modules with unit tests